Pu`uhonua o Hōnaunau

 National Historical Park

 Today, Polynesian-introduced coconut trees towering gracefully over the National Historical Park grounds shade preserved and rehabilitated walls, canoe hale, and fishponds.
-The picturesque and utilitarian hala (screwpine), an introduced Polynesian plant used to weave mats and baskets, is still found here.
+The picturesque and utilitarian hala (Pandanus), an introduced Polynesian plant used to weave mats and baskets, is still found here.
 The leaves, or lau, of the hala are resilient and flexible.
-Look for handcrafted lauhala items now available at the bookshop—or learn to weave your own crafts during lauhala weaving demonstrations.
+Look for handcrafted lauhala items now available at the park store—or learn to weave your own crafts during lauhala weaving demonstrations.

 Visitors will be drawn to the carefully tended thatched heiau (temple), Hale o Keawe, which once held the consecrated bones of 23 great chiefs of Hawaiʻi.
 It was believed that the mana (spiritual power), of the chiefly bones would offer additional protection to an already powerful place.
 Situated on a point of land near the sea and surrounded by dramatic kiʻi, (protective carvings), Hale o Keawe is still considered very sacred ground.